Melloss/ethio_numbers/README.md

 ## Contributions

-Contributions to the ethio_numbers are welcomed and encouraged!
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on the GitHub repository.
+Contributions to the ethio_numbers are welcomed, If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on the GitHub repository.

+## Spcial Thanks
+[Yordanos Mekonin](https://www.linkedin.com/in/yordanos-mekonen-2096ab228?lipi=urn%3Ali%3Apage%3Ad_flagship3_profile_view_base_contact_details%3Bdq2nJzBvRgufQkP9rIS7MA%3D%3D) helps me on Tigrigna Numbers